Jimwell1o1/esport-news-laravel/README.md

 6. After creating database, go to terminal and enter "php artisan migrate"
 7. After that, type and enter this: 'php artisan key:generate'
 8. After that key generate, you may now start laravel by entering 'php artisan serve'

+## HOW TO DEPLOY IN THE SERVER

+This is the most common and straightforward method for free hosting.

+1. Upload the contents of your local public folder (not the folder itself) directly into the htdocs folder on InfinityFree.
+This includes index.php, .htaccess, and your CSS/JS files.

+2. Upload all other Laravel project folders (app, bootstrap, config, database, resources, routes, vendor, etc.) to the same directory, at the same level as htdocs on the server.
+The public folder on your server should not exist, as its contents are now in htdocs.

+3. Edit the index.php file now located in htdocs.
+Change the two paths to point to your new project structure: require __DIR__ . '/../vendor/autoload.php';
+$app = require_once __DIR__ . '/../bootstrap/app.php';

+The paths are relative to the location of the index.php file itself.

+4. After uploading, you need to ensure your application can connect to the database.
+Go to your InfinityFree control panel and find your database credentials (username, password, host, and database name).
+Ensure your .env file on the server contains these exact credentials.

+/
+├── app/
+├── bootstrap/
+├── config/
+├── database/
+├── htdocs/  <- your website's root
+│   ├── ETC..
+PUBLIC FOLDER FILES
+│   ├── index.php
+│   └── .htaccess
+├── public/  <- a mistake, don't upload this
+└── vendor/